BadTime: An Effective Backdoor Attack on Multivariate Long-Term Time Series Forecasting: Related Work

 \subsection{Backdoor Attacks on Deep Time Series Models}

 Backdoor attacks typically inject the hidden behavior pattern into a model by poisoning a small portion of the training data.
-The model is then trained on the poisoned dataset using the following objective \cite{li2022backdoor}:
+The model is then trained on the poisoned dataset using the following objective~\cite{li2022backdoor}:

-where $\mathcal{D}_c$ and $\mathcal{D}_p$ are the clean and poisoned subsets of the training set $\mathcal{D}$.
-The backdoored model exhibits normal behavior on clean inputs yet outputs an attacker-specified target pattern when the trigger is present.
-Recently, a growing body of works have extended backdoor attacks to time series, particularly in time series classification task \cite{wang2020backdoor,holodnak2022backdoor,ning2022trojanflow} and short-term forecasting task \cite{chen2023targeted,lin2024backtime}.
-Table \ref{CompareBackdoorinTS} briefly compares existing backdoor attacks in time series.
-As shown in Table \ref{CompareBackdoorinTS}, \name is the first backdoor attack framework specifically designed for MLTSF. \name can backdoor the model with prediction lengths up to 720, which is 60× longer than existing settings.
+where $\mathcal{D}_c$ and $\mathcal{D}_p$ denote the clean and poisoned subsets of the training set $\mathcal{D}$, respectively.
+The resulting backdoored model behaves normally on clean inputs but outputs an attacker-predefined target pattern when the trigger is present.
+Recently, an increasing number of studies has extended backdoor attacks to time series, particularly in time series classification task~\cite{wang2020backdoor,holodnak2022backdoor,ning2022trojanflow} and MSTSF task~\cite{chen2023targeted,lin2024backtime}.